w3c/ColorWeb-CG/hdr-big-picture.md

 Once all APIs (2D, WebGL, and WebGPU) are use the same `CanvasToneMapping` interface described above, we can add support for tone mapping using SMPTE ST 2094-50 metadata to that interface, and it will be supported by all APIs.

-[This explainer](https://github.com/ccameron-chromium/ColorWeb-CG/blob/master/smpte_st_2094_50.md) proposes such an interface.
+[This explainer](canvas-smpte-st-2094-50.md) proposes such an interface.
-That explainer proposes using a `Blob`, but it may be better to have an `interface` for SMPTE ST 2094-50 metadata.
-It is likely that we will want to add some constructors for common curves (e.g, the aforementioned reference white tone mapping operator).

 SMPTE ST 2094-50 will be supported in videos and in images, and so exporting a canvas to an image or streaming it to a video will be supported.

 #### Common tone mapping algorithms